A visit to North Cascades National Park will be one shrouded in awe yet also sadness.

 Where is North Cascades National Park?

-As one of the least visited national parks in the USA, you can rest assure you can explore more quietly and wildly.
+As one of the least visited US national parks, you can rest assure you can explore more quietly and wildly.

 Its low visitor numbers are surprising considering it is only within 100 miles of Seattle.

 There really is only one main road (Highway 20) that bisects through Cascades national park.
 Most of the park, which stretches north into Canada is for the intrepid explorer on foot.

 The North Cascades National Park Complex includes the north and south units of North Cascades as well as Ross Lake National Recreation Area and Lake Chelan National Recreation Area.

 18 miles of the Pacific Crest Trail runs through the park leading trekkers to remote peaks with names like Mount Terror and Inspiration Peak.

 We were happy to remain mostly in the main Ross Lake National Recreation area in the park exploring its many lakes, and hikes, including our most challenging, and rewarding hike yet in the USA, the Cascades Pass Trail.